Blitz-Mobile-Apps/react-native-input-masking/README.md

 ```

 ## Usage:
 Following is the basic example of using **react-native-input-masking** in your app.
+See the **example** folder for more implementation.
 ```sh
 import RNInputMasking from 'react-native-input-masking' import {Text, TouchableOpacity} from 'react-native'